 Committee to Study the Mission of CHS

-Anne Freske opened the meeting at 5:30 p.m.
-The group approved the proposed agenda and the minutes of the April 14 meeting.
-With a number of new faces present, a round of introductions was completed.
+Anne Freske opened the meeting at 6:50 a.m.
+The group approved the proposed agenda and the minutes of the November 18 meeting.

 Respectfully submitted, Sue Bowers, Secretary